Ashtavinayak Yatra Package from Mumbai — 6-Day Sacred Tour of 8 Ganesha Temples

 8. Mahaganapati

-The most powerful form of Ganesha — 10 trunks, 20 arms.
+The most powerful form of Ganesha has 10 trunks and 20 arms.
 The deity faces east.
 Legend holds that Shiva worshipped Ganesha here before defeating the demon Tripurasura.
 10th-century origin.

 6-DAY DETAILED ITINERARY